Hiring a Medical Malpractice Lawyer: What to Expect

 Clients come to Berman & Simmons through a number of different ways.
 Some are referred to us by other law firms or individual lawyers throughout Maine, New England, or around the country.
 Others hear about us through relatives, friends, or searching online.

-Always, the first task is for us to determine whether or not you have a valid claim.
-This can take a few hours or days, or a period of months for more complex cases.
-Maine has strict statutes of limitations for filing a medical malpractice claim, so it’s critical to consult with us as soon as possible if you think you might be a victim of an error by a doctor, hospital, nursing home, or other healthcare provider.
+Always, the first task is for us to determine whether or not you have a valid medical malpractice claim.
+It’s important that you contact us as soon as you believe you have been injured by medical malpractice, because Maine has strict time limits for pursuing a medical malpractice claim.
+To make sure there is enough time to evaluate and prepare your potential case, it’s critical to contact us as soon as possible if you think you might be a victim of an error by a doctor, hospital, nurse, or other healthcare provider.

 • STEP 3: Research.
-If necessary, we will conduct in-depth research about your particular conditions, medical history, and treatments.
-We may have your records reviewed by leading doctors and other medical experts.
+If necessary, we will conduct in-depth research about your particular medical conditions, medical history, and treatments.
+We will consider whether there are national guidelines or standards that your providers may have failed to follow.

 • STEP 4: Follow-up conversations.
 Our lawyers and staff members will be in touch if they have any additional questions for you, or simply to let you know what’s happening.
 Also, you may check in with them at any time.

 • STEP 5: Case decision.
-We will let you know if we should move forward with litigation and discuss what’s involved next, such as filing a Notice of Claim, the discovery period, the pre-litigation panel hearing required for all medical malpractice cases, and, when warranted, the filing of a lawsuit.
-Or, we will let you know upfront if we don’t think you have a valid claim and why.
+We will let you know if we will move forward with preparing for a medical malpractice lawsuit and discuss what’s involved next, such as filing a Notice of Claim, the discovery period, the pre-litigation panel hearing required for all medical malpractice cases, and, when warranted, the filing of a lawsuit.
+Or, we will let you know upfront if we don’t think you have a claim that would succeed under Maine’s laws.

 Why choose Berman & Simmons to handle your medical malpractice claim?

 Results.
-We have won more medical malpractice cases than any other firm in Maine, including several of the largest medical malpractice jury verdicts.
+We have won more medical malpractice cases than any other firm in Maine and achieved record-setting jury verdicts and settlements.

 Reputation.
 Founded more than 100 years ago, the firm is recognized nationally for its record of success in trials, a fearless approach to litigation, and for standing up for working people against powerful defendants.